czyz/aftereffects_ESD/README.md

 # ToDo

-- Support the creation of alpha matte image sequences alongside the main image sequence, and prompt files that reference these matte sequences, for use with img_2_img inpainting.
+- Support the creation of alpha matte image sequences alongside the main image sequence, and prompt files that reference these matte sequences, for use with img_2_img inpainting.<sup>[5](#myfootnote5)</sup>
 - Fast automated generation of "current frame" results, for quick and seamless iterating.
 - Detect Composition resolutions that are incompatible with Stable Diffusion (i.e. don't have dimensions divisible by 48).
 Suggest compatible resolutions, possibly including suggestions based on available VRAM(?)
 - Allow the user to specify the seed value as a slider Effect control within the "ML_Settings" layer, and use that if it exists (to allow users to use more than a single static seed value if desired)